carloseducorinto/LangChain-for-LLM-Application-Development/README.md

 # L3_Chains.ipynb

+What is Router Langchain

+Router Langchain are created to manage and route prompts based on specific conditions.
+They can be used to create complex workflows and give more control over how the AI model’s response.

 ## LangChain: Chain Implementation

 This repository contains a Jupyter notebook that demonstrates how to implement chains using the LangChain framework.
 The notebook covers the following topics: